New quantum dot tech promises to dramatically enhance TV colour accuracy

 It’s said that TCL has been working with a Chinese company called Zhijing Nanotech to develop its Super Quantum Dot tech, and that relationship reportedly dates back to 2020, which is certainly long enough to think it may be ready for prime time.

-On the other hand, there is more encouraging news courtesy of a South Korean firm called SN Display, which has recently been recognized by the organisers of CES 2026 as an “Honoree” for its work on “perovskite colour conversion film”.
-It’s not inconceivable that SN Display may end up working with Samsung Display, LG Display and other brands to commercialise its tale on P-QD technology.
+There is, however, more encouraging news courtesy of a South Korean firm called SN Display, which has recently been recognized by the organisers of CES 2026 as an “Honoree” for its work on “perovskite colour conversion film”.
+So it’s not inconceivable that SN Display may end up working with Samsung Display, LG Display and other brands to commercialise its tale on P-QD technology.